iterative/dvc.org/content/docs/user-guide/experiment-management/experiments-overview.md

 [dvclive]: /doc/dvclive/get-started
 [save]: /doc/user-guide/experiment-management/saving-experiments

-## Evaluate experiments
+## Save metrics, plots, and parameters

-DVC can track and compare evaluation criteria for machine learning experiments.
-Parameters, metrics, and plots data may be saved in standard structured files like YAML, JSON, and CSV, and they can be tracked as part of your repo.
-`dvc.yaml` metafiles specify which files are parameters, metrics, or plots, and how to visualize plots.
+DVC can track and compare parameters, metrics, and plots data saved in standard structured files like YAML, JSON, and CSV, and they can be tracked as part of your repo. `dvc.yaml` metafiles specify which files are parameters, metrics, or plots, and how to visualize plots.
 One way to generate these structured parameters, metrics, and plots files (and to automatically configure them in `dvc.yaml`) is with DVCLive.

 ## Work with DVC Experiments from a GUI